maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Alternatively, you can remove a window from the top of the stack without destroying it by using `hildon_window_stack_pop() <hildon-window-stack-pop>`_ .
 The window will be automatically hidden and the previous one will appear.

-For advanced details on stack handling, see `HildonWindowStack <HildonWindowStack>`_
+For advanced details on stack handling, see :class:`HildonWindowStack`

 Basic HildonStackableWindow example =================================== :: static void show_new_window (void) { GtkWidget *win; win = hildon_stackable_window_new (); // ... configure new window gtk_widget_show (win); } int main (int argc, char **argv) { GtkWidget *win; GtkWidget *button; gtk_init (argc, args); win = hildon_stackable_window_new (); gtk_window_set_title (GTK_WINDOW (win), "Main window); // ... add some widgets to the window g_signal_connect (button, "clicked", G_CALLBACK (show_new_window), NULL); g_signal_connect (win, "destroy", G_CALLBACK (gtk_main_quit), NULL); gtk_widget_show_all (win); gtk_main (); return 0; }